International Federation of Landscape Architects

 4. ”STOCKHOLMSSKOLAN” IN OUR TIME

-Where: City hall Norr Mälarstrand – Rålambshovsparken – Fredhällsklipporna – Hornsbergs strand
+Where: Stadshuset/City hall Norr Mälarstrand – Rålambshovsparken – Kristinebergsparken – Hornsbergs strand

 How: Walking tour, total walking distance approx. 5 km

 About: This tours focuses on showcasing the planning ideal “Stockholmsskolan” and how it has evolved over time around the island of Kungsholmen.
-Kungsholmen is also where the city hall is located which was built between 1911 and 1923, stands out as the largest architectural project of the 20th century in Sweden.
-The city uses this building for the Municipal Council, the organization of the Nobel Prize banquet and other special ceremonies.
+Kungsholmen is also where Stadshuset/the City hall is located which was built between 1911 and 1923.
+Designed by Ragnar Östberg, it is one of the most renown architectural projects of the 20th century in Sweden.
+The city uses the City Hall for the Municipal Council, the organization of the Nobel Prize banquet and other special ceremonies.
+The walk will continue via Rålambshovsparken, which began to be built in 1936 and has evolved since then, continue via Kristinebergsparken, a recent park addition and end at Hornsbergs Strand, where industrial sites has been converted into residential areas in the early 2000’s.

 5. STOCKHOLM'S MODERN LANDSCAPES

-Where: Norra Bantorget – Sergels torg – Brunkebergs torg – Kungsträdgården
+Where: Sergels torg – Brunkebergs torg – Kungsträdgården

 About: This tour focuses on some of the landmarks in central Stockholm.
 All of these sites have a high historical and cultural value.
 Kungsträdgården is Stockholm’s most central park and has its historical roots in the 1400s.
 The park is one of the city’s most important meeting places, and its central location makes it a green centerpiece in the city.
-Norra Bantorget, Brunkebergs torg and Sergels torg are also all important public spaces, with Sergels torg being one of Sweden’s most famous.
+Brunkebergs torg and Sergels torg are also all important public spaces, with Sergels torg being one of Sweden’s most renown squares from the Modern era, and Brunkebergstorg which has recently been renovated as part of the City center development.

 6. STOCKHOLM'S MODERN LANDSCAPES